IgorSprovieri/weekly-web/readme.md

 git clone https://github.com/IgorSprovieri/weekly-web
 ```

-2. Open in the explorer the project
+2. Open the explorer of the project

 ```
-Open the index.html file with some browser
+Open the weekly-web/index.html file with some browser
 ```

 3. You can create your own user to test